Financial Independence Guide: The Simple Math, Steps & Timeline to Retire Early

 The 4% rule arose from analzing historical returns data over 30-year periods, but we shouldn’t see it as gospel.
 Depending on market conditions, personal risk tolerance, retirement timeline, and other factors, some prefer using more conservative Safe Withdrawal Rates (SWR)—for example, 3.5%.

 There is substantial nuance related to the chosen SWR.
-For the sake of this introductionary article, we’ll continue using the 4% approach in our calculations, but be aware that there is an updated “4.7% rule” and that other withdrawal strategies exist that allow for less conservative SWR—for instance, the Variable Percentage Withdrawal (VPW) or a withdrawal strategy that uses guardrails.
+For the sake of this introductionary article, we’ll continue using the 4% approach in our calculations, but be aware that there is an updated “4.7% rule” and that other withdrawal strategies exist that allow for less conservative SWR—for instance, the Variable Percentage Withdrawal (VPW) or a withdrawal strategies that use guardrails which allow for flexible spending in retirement.

 Case Study: Mapping a Real FI Timeline with Our Calculator

 Let’s use a case study with a realistic salary scenario to demonstrate how someone on a $90K net salary could retire early.
-We’ll use our Financial Independence Calculator—free for newsletter subscribers—and assume an individual or household with the following characteristics:
+We’ll use our Financial Independence Calculator and assume an individual or household with the following characteristics:

 Current Age: 25